IlseO(or Ilse) is a member in Netherlands . She has been a member for over 4 years (1,818 days).

-Hello fellow postcrossers!
-My name is Ilse, 40 years old and living in Breda with husband Niels and cat Nussbaum (named after the American philosopher Marta Nussbaum).
+Hi there!
+My name is Ilse, 41 years old and living in Breda with husband Niels and cat Nussbaum (named after the American philosopher Marta Nussbaum).

-I currently still work at a university, but I've decided to give up my ambition to have an academic career last year.
-Now I'm trying to figure out now what to do next.
-Recently Emily Wapnick's TED talk "Why some of us don't have one true calling" really resonated with me.
+I I'm working for various universities - a combination of part time jobs or freelance assignments, doing things like setting up websites, coordinating research projects, and organizing conferences.
+Last year Emily Wapnick's TED talk "Why some of us don't have one true calling" really resonated with me.
 If anyone has any reflections to offer on being a multipotentialite / renaissance person / scanner / polymath, I'd be interested.

 * Cards which are colorful - of any type